 As black diamonds are opaque, there will be no mention of the polish and symmetry grades, only colour grade, colour origin, carat weight and measurements.

 It is highly recommended to purchase black diamonds graded by reputable laboratories as this is the only way to know for sure if the gem is natural or treated.

 The colour of black diamonds is not only due to their inclusions but also due to their unique structure.
 The structure affects how they reflect light, which is mostly absorbed by the stone.
 Black diamonds do not display any brilliance or sparkle.

 Treated black diamonds, in their turn, owe their colour to the treatment and not the structure.
-Whether the original white diamond that has been treated was of high quality is a different matter.
-But let’s agree, it is very unlikely that someone will take an expensive white diamond of the highest quality and change the colour to sell it for less money.
+Whether the original white diamond was of high quality is a different matter.
+But let’s agree, it is very unlikely that someone will take an expensive white diamond of the highest quality and change the colour to black to sell it for less money.

 Just keep in mind that regardless of the origin, such stones have a very low clarity grade because of their colour and structure.
-However, traditional quality guidelines used to evaluate white diamonds do not apply to black diamonds.
-That’s why the term “low quality” doesn’t make sense when used for black diamonds.
+However, traditional quality guidelines used to evaluate colourless diamonds do not apply to black diamonds.
+That is why the term “low quality” does not make sense when used for black diamonds.